foundriesio/docs/source/getting-started/signup/index.rst

 Create a Factory |:factory:|
 ============================

-:ref:`ref-factory` is the birthplace of your embedded OS, tailored specifically for your product.
+:ref:`ref-factory` is the start of your embedded OS, tailored specifically for your product.
 When you create a factory, we immediately bootstrap the CI build process for a vanilla, unmodified :ref:`ref-linux` OS Image, which is from this point onward, **owned by you**.